PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

 > A high level module should not depend on a low level module, they should both rely upon abstractions.
 > Abstractions should not depend on details, details should depend upon abstractions

-The Dependency Inversion Principle is the 'D' of the 'Uncle Bob' [SOLID principles](http://blog.cleancoder.com/) which are implemented to to improve the robustness and maintainability of your software application.
+The Dependency Inversion Principle is the 'D' of the 'Uncle Bob's' [SOLID principles](http://blog.cleancoder.com/) which are implemented to to improve the robustness and maintainability of your software application.

 This principle can be better explained by breaking the design fundamental down into two parts with a simple code example.